bpucker/CoExpPhylo/README.md

 `--cpur` species the number of cores that are used for the tree construction.
 Default is the value of `--cpu` or 4 if no other value is set.

+`--mindetect` #number of bait genes that a given sequence need to be co-expressed with to be considered (strict would be equal to number of baits).
+Default: 1.

+`--minseqcutoff` #minimal number of sequences to compose a group as tree construction input.
+Default: 10.

+`--mincoexpseqcutoff` #minimal number of co-expressed sequences to compose a group as tree construction input.
+Default: 10.

+`--minintersec` #minimal intersection between two sequence clusters that needs to be exceeded to trigger merging.
+Default: 0.

+`--coexp_script_path` specifies the path to the co-expression helper script required for external execution of the computationally intense part of the co-expression analysis.
+This is only required if the mode is 'cmd'.
+Default: coexp_helper.py (script expected in the working directory).

 ## Script for the annotation of sequence clusters

 ```